josevcm/hce-laboratory/README.md

 > [!IMPORTANT]
 > I'm open to ideas, but please don't open issues.
 I know there's still a lot to do...
+> If you like this project, please leave me a star or email me, so I know it generates interest in continuing to work on it.

 ## Overview